 Incendium Quartet won First Place Medal and Scholarship in the 2015 Fiscoff Competition!
-Incendium Quartet is composed of Geneva Lewis (violin), Mei Zhan (violin), Emma Wernig (viola) and Atticus Mellor-Goldman (cello) and coach Andrew Cooper!
+Incendium Quartet is composed of Geneva Lewis (violin), Mei Zhan (violin), Emma Wernig (viola) and Atticus Mellor-Goldman (cello) and coaches Aimee Kreston and Andrew Cook!

 JCM–OC Debussy Trio: First Place in the Ensemble Category of the American Fine Arts Festival